ashwanthdurairaj/terraformers-client/README.md

 ##the constraints of the scheduler problem

-startTime1 <= endTime1
+1.startTime1 <= endTime1
-startTime2 <= endTime2
+2.startTime2 <= endTime2
-All the event times follow the HH:MM format.
+3.All the event times follow the HH:MM format.